A Different Kind of Pioneer: my Greek Heritage.

 Interview picture from the National Geographic

 There are many good men and women in his very large, mixed posterity.
 I learned much from this gruff man, who I worked for as a teenager.
 He had softened a lot in his old age when I knew him.
 He cared for his family as best as he understood how.
-I remember my sister saying how she didn’t know how she could pay her college fees, when he suddenly, without knowing her situation he insisted that she take money that enabled her to pay.
+I remember my sister saying how she didn’t know how she could pay her college fees, when he suddenly, without knowing her situation grandpa insisted that she take money that enabled her to pay.
 He knew poverty himself and didn’t want any to suffer.
 I love my Grandpa Chournos, and his father Christos, different kinds of pioneers, but I claim them as part of my pioneer heritage.
 They prepared the way for me!